This page contains affiliate links. For more information please read my Disclosure Policy.

 I’m gonna make a claim that may sound crazy to you, but I swear it’s true.
 This is the best, most delicious, super easy grilled chicken you will ever have.
 Seriously.

-Honestly, this ridiculously easy grilled chicken is at every family party, every summer cookout, and whenever I happen to have the ingredients handy.
-Which is super often considering its only 4 ingredients.
+Honestly, this ridiculously easy lemon soy chicken is at every family party, every summer cookout, and whenever I happen to have the ingredients handy.
+Which is often considering its only 4 ingredients.
 Literally everyone in my family requests this, and complain when it doesn’t appear on the menu.
 It’s one of those lick your fingers, empty the platter, always make extra for leftovers recipe.

 It’s been in my family as long as I can remember, sooo I felt that it was just about time to share it!
 Give it a try and I’m convinced it will become a family favorite of yours as well.